 - Current evaluation of the Dunbar, Doumont, and Turner intersections and proposed improvements does not warrant signalization (traffic lights) at this time.

 - Based on public feedback, the Doumont and Turner intersections will be converted to 3-way stops, and Dunbar will be monitored.
-This will deter people shortcutting down Metral and will act as traffic calming.
+This will deter people shortcutting down Metral Drive instead of taking Hwy 19A.

 Will Metral Drive be narrowed?